Skip to content

 Introductions

-GDB's implementation of symbol parsing, binutils-gdb is helpful, maybe we should use BFD for resolve symbols and relocations.
+GDB's implementation of symbol parsing, binutils-gdb is helpful, we should use BFD for resolve symbols and relocations.

-Kernel ELF File Map
+Linux Kernel ELF File Map

 See kernel load_elf_binary() function, it will load all PT_LOAD section to memory, the location is what we care about.